 Future Mass Tort Developments

-The outcomes of these six mass tort cases will significantly impact those injured and their families, as they could lead to substantial settlements.
+We closely monitor the developments and outcomes of these six mass tort cases, which will significantly impact those injured and their families, as they could lead to substantial settlements.
 The scheduled bellwether trials and new, emerging scientific studies will be vital to resolving this high-profile litigation.

 In addition, the outcomes of these claims are crucial not only for those directly involved but may also set new precedents in mass tort litigation.
-We will continue to monitor any developments into 2025 and provide you with more updates in due course.
+We’ll keep you informed as and when new developments emerge in these evolving cases.